-- (1) Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the degree program. - (2) Courses in other Faculties (non-Arts or non-Science options) open to students in the BA program (§§42.2(2)b and 42.3(9) are not permitted for credit in a BA after a previous degree. - (3) The major and minor or double major selected for the After Degree program may be in disciplines already included in the first degree if they are approved major or minor subjects [see §\$42.1 or 42.3(5)] and if no more than ★30 at the senior level have already been completed in the discipline(s) in question.
+- (1) Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the degree program. - (2) Courses in other Faculties (non-Arts or non-Science options) open to students in the BA program (§§42.2(2)b and 42.3(8) are not permitted for credit in a BA after a previous degree. - (3) The major and minor or double major selected for the After Degree program may be in disciplines already included in the first degree if they are approved major or minor subjects [see §§42.1 or 42.3(4)] and if no more than ★30 at the senior level have already been completed in the discipline(s) in question.
 Where ★30 or less in the discipline have been completed, those disciplines may be designated as a major, minor, or double major, and it is expected that additional courses will be taken in those subjects to the maximum allowed as part of the After Degree program.
-Where more than ★30 have already been completed in a discipline, that subject may not be selected as a major, minor or part of a double major for the BA after a previous degree [see point (4) below]. - (4) Students who wish to pursue additional studies in a discipline which cannot be selected as a major or minor may apply for admission as a Special Student (see §15.2.15) or to a BA Honors After Degree Program (see §42.11.2) if the academic admission requirements for those programs are met.
-Alternatively, these areas may be pursued as options in a BA After Degree program to the extent possible within the requirements of the program. - (5) Students applying to a third undergraduate degree will receive no reduction in the units of course weight requirements.
+Where more than ★30 have already been completed in a discipline, that subject may not be selected as a major, minor or part of a double major for the BA after a previous degree [see point (4) below]. - (4) Students who wish to pursue additional studies in a discipline which cannot be selected as a major or minor may apply for admission as a Special Student (see §15.2.15) or to a BA Honors After Degree Program (see §42.11.3) if the academic admission requirements for those programs are met.
+Alternatively, these areas may be pursued as options in a BA After Degree program to the extent possible within the requirements of the program.